genexuslabs/ExposureNotifications/README.md

 ### Step 2 - Add ExposureAlerts module to GeneXus KB
 Import the [ExposureAlerts.xml](./GeneXusAPIDefinition/ExposureAlerts.xml) in your GeneXus Knowledgebase.
 This will add a ExposureAlerts module that includes all the GeneXus objects you need to interact with the API.

+### Step 3 - Android specific , buld ExposureNotifications module.
+Run the command gradlew uploadArchives from the ExposureNotificationsModule directory.
+This will add a ExposureNotificationsModule to the Genexus Android repository.
+More info in build a Genexus Android module [here](https://github.com/genexuslabs/SDExtensionsSample)

 ## GeneXus Exposure Notifications Objects

 ### ExposureNotification (GeneXus External Object)